legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

 > TODO complete this section with mCAD models and diagrams

-The robot arm is constructed from extruded aluminium bars, machined stainless steel plates, aluminium spacer rods, and held together with screws.
+The robot arm is constructed from extruded aluminium profiles, machined stainless steel plates, aluminium spacer rods, and held together with screws.
 A vertical profile and a paralel ball screw are mounted on a rotary base, forming the **Z axis** of the arm's movement.
 A carriage riding on this profile is connected to another, horizontal profile, which forms the **R axis**.
 The end-effector, currently a 3D-printed mechanical hand with 5 fingers, is attached to one end of the R axis profile.

 The base enables rotary movement (**Phi axis**), realised by a stepper motor and belt-drive.
 The Z axis movement is realised by a stepper motor, mounted at the upper end of the Z axis profile, driving the ball screw.
-The R axis movement is realised by a stepper motor mounted on the carriage, driving a studded belt fastened to the R axis profile, similarly to how cheap laser-engravers move.
+The R axis movement is realised by a stepper motor mounted on the carriage, driving a studded belt fastened to the R axis profile, similarly to how some laser-engravers and 3D printers move.
 The movement of the fingers is realised by 3 servos inside the palm section of the hand assembly.

 We plan to extend the arm's movement capabilities by introducing up to 3 more degrees of freedom through a wrist assembly that would enable tilting (Alpha, Beta axes) and rotation (Theta axis) of the end-effector.
+A possible upgrade to interchangeable, MODBUS-based smart end-effectors is also planned.

 # Power distribution

 The arm is powered from the European power grid (**single-phase 230V 50Hz AC**) through the Electronics Box.
-This cabinet is equipped with a RCD, circuit breaker, mains switch, and 3 separate, galvanically isolated switch-mode AC-to-DC power supplies:
+This enclosure is equipped with a RCD, circuit breaker, mains switch, and 3 separate, galvanically isolated switch-mode AC-to-DC power supplies:

 * **PSU1** supplies +24V DC to the stepper motor drivers, is sized to continuously withstand the high currents the motors draw, and wired directly to the motor drivers in the Electronics Box.
 * **PSU2** supplies +24V DC to the control electronics, for long distance signal wiring, powering a cooling fan, and optical isolation.
 This 24V power line is routed through the Main Control Board and auxiliary control boards.
-The auxiliary control boards create their own 5V power with switch-mode 24VDC-to-5VDC Buck converters.
+The auxiliary control boards derive their own 5V power from PSU2 with switch-mode 24VDC-to-5VDC Buck converters.
 * **PSU3** supplies +5V DC to the control electronics, to power digital control and measurement circuitry.
 This 5V power line is routed through the Main Control Board.
 The Main Control Board creates a 3.3V supply rail for logic-level circuitry with a 5V-to-3V3 Low-Dropout linear regulator (LDO).

 The **Emergency Stop** (ESTOP) button breaks the PSU1 24V circuit, but not 5V, so the ESTOP event can be logged by the control logic.